A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches

-Even when overlap is present, the design phase helps improve covariate balance and reduce potential confounding.
+Even when overlap formally holds, preprocessing can improve covariate balance and reduce residual confounding.

-To conduct a design phase in practice, we encourage researchers to apply matching, trimming, and/or reweighting methods.
-Crucially, outcome data should not be used during this phase, and hypothesis testing should be avoided to reduce the risk of $p$-hacking and preserve the validity of subsequent analyses.
+In practice, the design phase can be implemented using matching, trimming, or reweighting procedures.
+Outcome data should not be used at this stage, and hypothesis testing should be avoided, to prevent $p$-hacking and preserve the integrity of subsequent estimation.

-It is important to note, however, that the design phase does not resolve all identification or estimation challenges.
-First, it does not make an unlikely unconfoundedness assumption suddenly valid.
-Second, it does not address issues related to nonlinearity or heterogeneity in the CME.
-Even after achieving covariate balance, the relationship between treatment and outcome may still vary with the moderator or other covariates in complex ways.
-These challenges are addressed during the estimation phase using flexible modeling strategies

-To illustrate the value of design-based preprocessing, we reference studies such as \citet{noble2024presidential}, which show how these methods can effectively standardize treatment groups and improve the reliability of causal inference.
+The design phase does not substitute for identification or flexible modeling.
+It does not render unconfoundedness valid, nor does it address nonlinear or heterogeneous effects, which must be handled at the estimation stage.
+Empirical studies illustrate that such preprocessing can improve comparability across treatment groups and strengthen causal claims \citep{noble2024presidential}.

 \begin{example} \citet{noble2024presidential} examines how Members of Congress in the United States leverage the president's symbolic power.
 The study argues that legislators—particularly those from the out-party—strategically reference the president to nationalize debates, shape constituent opinions, increase in-party approval, and reduce incentives for compromise.
 The analysis draws on a dataset of nearly two million floor speeches from 1973 to 2016.
 Here, we replicate the top panel of Figure 2 from the original paper, which shows that out-party legislators reference the president more frequently—and that this difference narrows as constituency support for the president increases.
 The variables of interest are: \begin{itemize} \item Outcome: Frequency of presidential references in Congressional speeches (continuous, $\in \left[0, 258\right]$) \item Treatment: Out-partisanship of lawmakers (binary, $\in \{0, 1\}$). \item Moderator: District past presidential vote margin (continuous, $\in \left[-46.06, 46.99\right]$). \end{itemize} \end{example}